ibm-cloud-docs/cloud-databases/hosting-models.md

 ## Shared Compute transition placement
 {: #shared-compute-placement}

+To determine how existing hosting models will switch over to Shared and Isolated Compute, review the tables below.
+In the switchover, we are assuming the starting points are old style multitenant (CPU unallocated, or 0) and dedicated cores.

 | **If your current resource allocation is N CPU x M RAM <br> (Non-RabbitMQ Version):** | **You will be automatically placed on <br> (Non-RabbitMQ Version):** |
 |-------------------------|---------------------|
 | N = 0 CPU, M < 4 GB RAM | 0.5 CPU x 4 GB RAM, Shared Compute |